-Winter is right around the corner and if your in any part of the Northern United States, winter can be dreadfully cold.
+Winter has been bitter this year and if you’re in any part of the Northern United States, winter can be dreadfully cold.
 For me, snowflakes and fresh fallen powdery snow can make winter magical.
 A soft and light dusting that glimmers across the canopy of the forrest can be breathtakingly beautiful.
 Yet it isn’t the snow that keeps us inside rather it is the frigid cold that comes with it.

 If you are following Charlotte Mason Methods (like us) then you (like us) may be trying to figure out how to get outside in nature, for 4-6 hours per day in the freezing cold.
 Now this may seem daunting to spend that much time outside in the coldest parts of winter, at least that’s how I feel.
 However, I want my children to experience the beauty of nature walks and outside play in the winter, so this year I am trying to embrace the cold.

 No Such Thing As Bad Weather…